Lawmakers Raise Possibility Of Sanctions Against Iran

 President Trump said Thursday that "We have to be tough.
 It's time we're gonna be a little tough, folks," adding, "We're taken advantage of by every nation in the world, virtually.
 It's not gonna happen anymore."

-Ali Akbar Velayati, an adviser to Iranian Supreme Leader Ayatollah Ali Khamenei said his country would not yield to "useless" U.S. threats from "an inexperienced person" over its ballistic missile program, according to Reuters.
+Ali Akbar Velayati, an adviser to Iranian Supreme Leader Ayatollah Ali Khamenei, said his country would not yield to "useless" U.S. threats from "an inexperienced person" over its ballistic missile program, according to Reuters.
 Velayati did not specify which so-called inexperienced person he was referring to.

-Sen. Bob Corker, who chairs the Senate Foreign Relations Committee, said Thursday on MSNBC that, "The Iran sanctions that have gone in place ... have always been through U.S. leadership."
+Sen. Bob Corker, the chairman of the Senate Foreign Relations Committee, said Thursday on MSNBC that "the Iran sanctions that have gone in place ... have always been through U.S. leadership."

-"I think it's appropriate for us to lead on pushing back," he continued, adding that he believes "it's too early to talk about military options," and "at a minimum we're looking at tougher sanctions on the nuclear issue."
+"I think it's appropriate for us to lead on pushing back," he continued, adding that he believes "it's too early to talk about military options" and "at a minimum we're looking at tougher sanctions on the nuclear issue."

 Corker also echoed Flynn's remarks, expressing uneasiness with the enforcement of the 2015 international deal to curb Iran's nuclear weapons capabilities and accusing Iran of violating a weapons-related U.N.
 Security Council Resolution, also passed in 2015.